New factorization theory for heavy quarkonium production and decay: Introduction

-In this paper, we show that the velocity expansion in the present NRQCD framework suffers from large high order corrections due to ignoring the momentum of soft hadrons emitted in the hadronization process.
-Thus, by including only a few low order contributions, NRQCD is hard to provide good descriptions for quarkonium physics.
-Starting from QCD, we propose a new factorization approach to better deal with the effects of soft hadrons.
-The new approach has a much better convergence in the velocity expansion, and it may provide a new insight to fully understand the mechanisms of quarkonium production and decay.
+In this paper, we show that the velocity expansion in the present NRQCD framework suffers from large high order relativistic corrections due to ignoring the momentum of soft hadrons, which are mainly soft gluons perturbatively, emitted in the hadronization process.
+Thus, by including only a few low order contributions in relativistic expansion, NRQCD is hard to provide good descriptions for quarkonium production, which may be the reason for the above mentioned difficulties.
+Starting from QCD, we propose a new factorization approach, called soft gluon factorization (SGF), to better deal with the effects of soft hadrons.
+The SGF has a much better convergence in the velocity expansion, and it may provide a new insight to fully understand the mechanisms of quarkonium production and decay.

-{\it \textbf{Factorization formula}---}Let us first consider the production of a heavy quarkonium $H$ in a hard process.
-It is sufficient to assume that all hard scales are at the order of heavy quark mass $m_Q$, because if there is a much larger scale, we can use the collinear factorization \cite{Kang:2011mg,Fleming:2012wy,Kang:2014tta} to factorize it out first.
-Besides the hard scale, there are also soft scales involved in the problem, including the typical momentum $m_Q\,v$ and energy $m_Q\,v^2$ of the heavy quark inside $H$, and the QCD nonperturbative scale $\Lambda_{\text{QCD}}$.
-We assume $m_Q>>\Lambda_{\text{QCD}}$ so that it is possible to calculate the production of heavy quark-antiquark ($Q\bar{Q}$) pair perturbatively.

-Based on the above assumption, to produce a $H$, it is necessary to first produce a intermediate $Q\bar{Q}$ pair at a short distance, and then the pair evolves to $H$ at a much larger space-time scale.
-We find that the integration of the relative momentum between the $Q\bar{Q}$ pair is pinched at a small region\cite{machao}.
-Thus, to keep only leading contributions, we can put both the $Q$ and $\bar{Q}$ on mass shell in the short distance hard part, and express the $H$ production in terms of soft gluon factorization (SGF)
+The rest of the paper is organized as follows.
+In Sec. \ref{sec:fac}, we explain why NRQCD factorization may have bad convergence in velocity expansion, and then define the SGF formula with rigorous operator definition.
+Relations to other approaches are also discussed.
+In Sec.~\ref{sec:sim}, we do a careful simplification to the SGF so that it will be easy to use in practice, but at the same time it can capture main physics.
+Following this, we compare the SGF and NRQCD by studying the gluon fragmentation to yield of $J/\psi$ in Sec.~\ref{sec:jpsi}.
+As expected, we find that the lowest order NRQCD approximation is not good, which may be the reason why NRQCD encounters many difficulties.
+The summary and the possibility of solving these difficulties in the SGF framework are given in Sec.~\ref{sec:sum}.